The Social Security Administration handles several important federal programs, such as Social Security Disability and Social Security Benefits.

 If your claim is not approved by the Appeals Council, your only option is to file a lawsuit if you want to continue your claim.

-Click here for important information regarding preparation for receiving help or service from the Social Security Administration.
+Click here for important information on how to connect with the Social Security Administration.

 What can the Congressman do to help with my Disability claim?

-I am always happy to help constituents who need assistance with a disability claim.
-However, there are limits to what I can do.
+I am always happy to help constituents who need assistance with social security claims or benefits.
+However, there are limits in my advocacy.
 At my request, Social Security officials will provide a status update and may keep me updated throughout the process.
 Although I cannot expedite a claim, an inquiry can help explain the details of your claim process.

 It is important to know that I do not have the authority to overturn any decision made by the Social Security Administration.
 Beneficiaries are encouraged to follow the guidelines for the Social Security appeals process.